 A minimum cumulative grade point average of 3.00 on a 4.00 scale in undergraduate course work.

-An official report of scores on the Graduate Record Examination (GRE) General Test Test is required unless the B.A. degree earned is from Rhode Island College or the University of Rhode Island in the academic fields of political science, psychology, sociology, justice studies or criminal justice.
-This consideration applies to qualified students with an overall G.P.A.of 3.0.

 Statement of professional goals including how the program will prepare the candidate for these goals.

 Three letters of recommendation that address potential to succeed in a graduate program.
 Must include at least one letter from a professor in a social science course.